dxm3dp/CustomShader/Documents/WritingShaderCodeinUniversalRP/12HLSL-Base.md

 }
 ```

 We'll discuss the contents of these code block later .
-For now , we need to go over some basics of HLSL which is impottant to know to be able to understand the later sections .
+For now , we need to go over some basics of HLSL which is important to know to be able to understand the later sections .

 ## Variables